 Our children enjoy significant success in their ABRSM practical examinations (which are held in school 3 times a year).
-Children frequently win music awards to major Public Schools, most recently, Eton, Shrewsbury and Malvern, as well as to S. Anselm’s College.
+Children frequently win music awards to major Public Schools, most recently, Eton, Shrewsbury and Malvern.

 Facilities include 8 practice rooms which are open from 7.30am to 7.00pm, a purpose built music room/rehearsal room, 240 seater performance hall.